Virtual network peering

 There are limits on the number of peerings that are allowed for a single virtual network.
 Refer to Azure networking limits for more information.

-VNet peering will be free of charge during the review period.
-After it is released, there will be a nominal charge on ingress and egress traffic that utilizes the peering.
+There is a nominal charge for ingress and egress traffic that utilizes a VNet peering.
 For more information, refer to the pricing page.